asdf-format/asdf/docs/asdf/features.rst

 the information from the schema requested together with the value stored in the ASDF file itself.

-One needs to provide a ``key``, which corresponds the to the keyword the information is stored under inside the schema, by default this is ``description``.
+One needs to provide a ``key``, which corresponds to the keyword the information is stored under inside the schema; by default this is ``description``.
 One can also provide a ``path`` in the form of a dot-separated string of the keys in the ASDF file that lead to the value(s) of interest.
 For example: